 |Lancaster||Landisville||G3,G4, BMR||Penn State SE Ag Research||5/3||8/23, 8/27|

 1. G0 = 85-94 day RM, G1 = 95-103 day RM, G2 = 99-110 day RM, G2SC = 99-110 day RM in South Central PA, G3 = 110-115 day RM, G4 = 116-119 day RM, BMR=114-115 day RM.

 2018 Grain Corn Hybrid Test Results

-These reports provide individual grain yield results from each county or combined grain yield results from 4 locations.
+These reports provide individual grain yield results from each county or combined grain yield results from 3 to 4 locations.

 Reports by Season

 This corn hybrid evaluation for silage production is a collaborative effort by Penn State and the Professional Dairy Managers of Pennsylvania (PDMP).
 These locations are chosen within 4 growing zones.
 Maturities across these zones range from 85 to 119 days relative maturity.

 Starch Digestibility Trial (4 hr In-Vitro Starch Digestibility, 1 mm grind)